 - the adviser pays the standard investment adviser annual registration fee of $125.

 The Commissioner has released an Initial Statement of Reasons, setting forth the rationale for the new exemption and the comment period for the proposed amendments is open until February 20, 2012.
-For additional information on the proposed exemption, please contact Zac Rosenberg, Compliance Consultant by email at email@example.com or by phone at (619) 278-0020.
+For additional information on the proposed exemption, please contact us at (619) 278-0020 to schedule a consultation.